 Carnival Museum

-Carnival Museum is in Montevideo, the capital of Uruguay.
-It is known for hosting the longest carnival celebrations in the world, lasts 40 days, and starts in the middle of January.
+The Carnival Museum is in Montevideo, the capital of Uruguay.
+It is known for hosting the most extended carnival celebrations in the world, which last 40 days and start in mid-January.
 The carnival includes African candombe drumming and dancing, cultural events, and outdoor venues.

 That’s why the city includes a museum dedicated to the festival’s history, how it changed through the years, and exhibits, including masks and costumes used in the festival.
 The exhibition contains pictures from the 1930s and different drums used during the performances.